Custom-Org/tuvovan.github.io/_posts/2020-3-15-batch-normalization.md

     In the current Deep Network, if the learning rate is too high, the gradient explode/vanishing or fall into localminima.
 When using Batch Normalization, it is not affectd by the parameter scale when propagating, therefore the learning rate can be set greatly, which means faster training.

-    Batch Normalization has its own regulation properties which makes it possible to exclude Dropout or any other regulation terms.</li>
+    Batch Normalization has its own regulation properties which makes it possible to exclude Dropout or any other regulation terms. -->